emacs-mirror/emacs/mps/manual/source/glossary/m.rst

     miss

-        A miss is a lookup failure in any form of :term:`cache (3) <caching (3)>`, most commonly at some level of a :term:`storage hierarchy`, such as a :term:`cache (1)` or :term:`virtual memory (1)` system.
+        A miss is a lookup failure in any form of :term:`cache (3)
+        <caching (3)>`, most commonly at some level of a
+        :term:`storage hierarchy`, such as a :term:`cache (1)` or
+        :term:`virtual memory` system.

         The cost of a miss in a virtual memory system is considerable: it may be five orders of magnitude more costly than a hit.
 In some systems, such as multi-process operating systems, other work may be done while a miss is serviced.

         .. opposite:: :term:`hit`.